yaseenaljamal/catalog.data.gov/README.md

 to 17 minutes)._

-To support sandbox installation via the ansible playbooks, there is a symbolic link `requirements-freeze.txt` that references `ckan/requirements.txt`.
+To support sandbox installation via the ansible playbooks, there is a symbolic link `requirements.txt` that references `ckan/requirements.txt`.

 ### Adding new extensions in requirements